A hybrid approach to long-term binary neutron-star simulations: Numerical Setup

 In terms of robustness, our scheme exhibits a similar performance to that reported in Ref.~\cite{Newman2014}, successfully recovering the primitive variables at $W = 1000$, except when $b^2/2p > 10^{-2}$.
 In such cases, the efficiency slightly degrades, and the number of iterations increases to $20-25$ for $W > 10$.
 However, since it does not require initial guesses, or thermodynamic derivatives, or an initial bracket for the root $\mu_{+}$ in Eq.~(\ref{eq:aux_func}), and guarantees the existence and uniqueness of the root~\cite{Kastaun2021}, our recovery scheme can be employed reliably over a larger parameter space when compared to most other recovery schemes.

 In summary, on the basis of the battery of sets performed, we conclude that the primitive-recovery scheme presented in Sec.~\ref{sec:tabeos} provides higher robustness and accuracy when compared to other 1D and multi-dimensional schemes reported in Ref.~\cite{Siegel2018a} and requires the smallest number of EOS calls among all the effective 1D schemes.
 As a consequence of its robustness, no fail-safe strategy in the case of failed primitive recovery is needed in \BHACns.
+We also note that Ref.~\cite{Cook2023} has very recently presented a primitive-recovery algorithm that is rather similar to the one presented here, with the main difference that the total energy density $e$ is used instead of the specific internal energy $\epsilon$ for the iteration.